chainer/chainer/docs/source/chainerx/limitation.rst

 * Operations with mixed dtypes are not supported.
 You need to explicitly convert dtypes using either :func:`chainerx.astype` or :func:`F.cast() <chainer.functions.cast>`.

-* Only a limited set of Chainer :mod:`function <chainer.functions>`\ s are well tested with ChainerX integration.
+* Only a limited set of Chainer :mod:`function <chainer.functions>`\ s are well tested with the ChainerX integration.

 * ChainerX CUDA backend requires cuDNN.
 See :ref:`installation <chainerx_install>` for details.